 Taekkyon is a martial art which is known for kicking & tripping the opponent over.
-Its fast high and low kicks are different to other martial arts.
+Its fast high and low kicks are similar, yet different to other martial arts.

-Most of all, Taekkyon is specialised in foot sweeps, leg hooking, tripping, low and high multiple kicks, and throwing.
-That is why Taekkyon was considered unique by the Chinese more than one century ago.
-The Chinese described Taekkyon as, "The one hundred amazing flying leg techniques - 百技神通飛脚術".
+In summation, Taekkyon is specialised in foot sweeps, leg hooking, tripping, low and high multiple kicks, and throwing.
+That is why Taekkyon was considered unique more than one century ago and was described as, "The one hundred amazing flying leg techniques - 百技神通飛脚術".

 Taekkyon is a traditional Korean martial art, which in 2011 was recognised by Unesco, of the United Nations, as an intangible cultural assest worth protecting.

-Below are the main techniques which Taekkyon employs
+Below are the main techniques of the Taekkyon martial art.

 Feet / Stance